31 Easy Camping Meals to Make Camp Cooking a Breeze

 Pasta primavera in a cast iron skillet on a camping stove.

-Make these trail mix recipes at home before your trips so that you and your camping crew have lots of grab-and-go snack options throughout the day.
+With protein and healthy fats, trail-mix is a no-brainer camping food.
+Best of all, you can make these trail mix recipes at home before you go so that you and your camping crew always have a grab-and-go snack option throughout the day.

 Apple crisp in a blue camping bowl with whipped cream

-This apple crisp couldn’t be easier!
-By using store-bought granola as the topping, all you have to do is saute sliced apples in some butter and brown sugar, then top with granola (and maybe a dollop of whipped cream!)
+This apple crisp is such an easy dessert—and the perfect camping recipe.
+By using store-bought granola as the topping, all you have to do is sauté sliced apples in some butter and brown sugar, then top with granola (and maybe a dollop of whipped cream or ice cream in a bag!)

 Three campfire grilled fish tacos on a blue camping plate.

-For those who don’t want to dirty another dish in order to prepare dessert, Campfire Banana Boats are here to the rescue!
-They’re simple: slice a banana in half, stuff with toppings, wrap in foil, and dessert is ready after a few minutes over the campfire.
-We share 9 different topping ideas in this recipe!
+For those who don’t want to dirty another dish in order to prepare dessert, Campfire Banana Boats to the rescue!
+This camping recipe is super simple: just slice a banana in half, stuff with toppings, wrap in foil, and dessert is ready after a few minutes over the campfire.
+With nine different topping ideas, there’s a banana boat option for everyone!

-Breakfast sandwich with avocado, egg, and bacon on a blue camping plate placed on a log
+Breakfast sandwich with avocado, egg, and bacon on a blue camping plate placed on a stump

-This camping breakfast sandwich has it all: avocado, bacon, toast, and a fried egg.
-Plus, it can all be made with just a single skillet over a camp stove or campfire.
+This breakfast sandwich might just be the ultimate breakfast camping food.
+Toast is smothered with avocado, then topped with a fried egg and bacon.
+Best of all, it can be made in a single skillet right over a camp stove or campfire.

-This is one of our most popular recipes, for good reason: minimal, low prep ingredients, one pot, and it’s SUPER filling.
-Inspired by West African flavors, this stew combines sweet potatoes and chickpeas in a peanutty tomato broth.
+This is one of our most popular recipes, for good reason: minimal, low prep ingredients, one pot, and it’s SUPER filling—which makes it awesome camp food.
+Inspired by West African flavors, this Sweet Potato Peanut Stew combines sweet potatoes and chickpeas in a peanutty tomato broth.
+You can chop the ingredients ahead of time at home, or even make the entire stew beforehand and just heat it up at your campsite.

 Overhead view of asparagus orzo in a camping bowl on a picnic table

-Pineapple chicken kabobs on a blue camping plate
+Grilled chicken pineapple kabobs on a blue camping plate

 French Toast Sticks fanned out on a blue plate with a small bowl of syrup.